 These get tossed on the grill and basted with a simple citrus butter.
 They’re done in the same time it takes to grill some steak or chicken and let it rest.
 Which gives you enough time to crack open a cold beer and bask in the satisfaction of being a dinnertime superhero.–Angie Zoobkoff

-- 1 stick unsalted butter (4 ounces or 113 g)
+- 1 stick (4 oz) unsalted butter

-- 6 cardamom pods, crushed (9 g)
+- 6 cardamom pods crushed

-- 1 3/4 pounds carrots, about 3/4-inch thick (800 g or about a dozen carrots)
+- 1 3/4 pounds carrots about 3/4-inch (18-mm) thick (about a dozen carrots)

-- Olive oil, for cooking
+- Olive oil for cooking

 - Sea salt and freshly ground black pepper

-- 1. Heat the grill for direct/indirect cooking over medium heat (about 400°F or 200°C).
+- Preheat the grill for direct/indirect cooking over medium heat (about 400°F or 200°C).

-- 2. In a small saucepan placed on the grill as it preheats (or on low heat on your stovetop), melt the butter and then add the cardamom pods, the orange zest, and half the orange juice.
+- In a small saucepan placed on the grill as it preheats (or on low heat on your stovetop), melt the butter and then add the cardamom pods, the orange zest, and half the orange juice.
 Cook the butter very slowly for 5 minutes to infuse it with the cardamom and orange, then remove from the heat and reserve in a warm spot.

-- 3. Wash the carrots and give them a subtle scrub if needed but don’t peel them.
+- Wash the carrots and give them a subtle scrub if needed but don’t peel them.
 Toss them on a rimmed baking sheet, drizzle with oil, season with salt and pepper, and then toss or rub them so they’re completely coated.

-- 4. Carefully brush the carrots all over with some of the infused butter and move them to the indirect heat zone.
+- Carefully brush the carrots all over with some of the infused butter and move them to the indirect heat zone.
 Cook for 4 minutes, then brush with more of the butter.
 If your carrots are quite thick, you may want to close the grill lid.